 Share this post!

 Snowshoeing is an excellent way to enjoy getting outside all winter and a fun progression for anyone who enjoys hiking or walking outdoors.
 It is also a way to enjoy the outdoors in the winter that requires minimal gear and no specialized skills (unlike skiing!).
-Snowshoeing is taking one step beyond in adventure, fun and challenge so read ahead to learn how to start snowshoeing for absolute beginners!
+Snowshoeing is taking one step beyond in adventure, fun and challenge so read ahead to learn how to start snowshoeing for the first time for absolute beginners!

-This post contains affiliate links to Amazon, which means if you make a purchase I receive a small commission at no cost to you.
+This post contains affiliate links, which means if you make a purchase I receive a small commission at no cost to you.